holochain/docs-pages/src/pages/concepts/7_validation.md

 * Validation supports intrinsic data integrity, which upholds the security of a Holochain app.
 * Validation rules can be written for an agent's entry into an application, the shape and content of data, rules for interaction, write permissions, and write throttling.
 * An author validates their own entries before committing them to their source chain or publishing them to the DHT.
-* All public entries on the DHT are subject to third-party validation before they're stored.
+* Peers in the DHT subject all public data to validation before storing.
 This validation uses the same rules that the author used at the time of commit.
 * If all data upon which a validation depends can be retrieved, the result of a validation function is a clear yes/no result.
 It proves whether the author has hacked their software to produce invalid entries.
 * If some data dependencies can't be retrieved from the DHT, the conductor will fail with an 'unresolved dependencies' error and try again later.
 * If the validity of an operation depends on existing DHT data, a validating agent can generally trust in the existing validation results on those dependencies instead of having to revalidate them.
-* Validation rules are functions that analyze the content of an operation and return either a success or error message, or 'unresolved dependencies' if not all of the data the operation depends on can be retrieved.
 * Validation functions are deterministic and pure, and should also cover all possible input values.
 * When an operation is found to be invalid, the validator creates a warrant, which attests that the author is writing corrupt data.
+* Warrants are published to agent activity authorities and returned in place of invalid data when it's requested.
-* Agents can use warrants as grounds for blocking communication with a corrupt agent and deleting their data.
+* When an agent discovers a warrant, they use it as grounds for blocking communication with the warranted agent.
-* Some scenarios can't be covered by validation:
+* System-level validation checks for source chain forks.
-    * Genesis self-checking occurs before an agent joins a network, so it may comprise a reduced set of checks that don't involve dependencies from the DHT.
+* Genesis self-checking occurs before an agent joins a network, catching basic errors that don't require dependencies to by fetched.
-    * Source chain forks are non-deterministic, so they can only be detected, not warranted against.
 * Application-level blocking and unblocking can be used to provide an immune-like response when there are non-deterministic or non-adversarial reasons for blocking an agent.

 !!! learn Learn more
 * [Wikipedia: Deterministic algorithm](https://en.wikipedia.org/wiki/Deterministic_algorithm)